amler/simple-safari/README.md

 * http://www.sitepoint.com/jquery-custom-events/

 # Todos

 1. Setup route for safari/:id
+2. In dashboard, have individual scavengerhunts link to a safari detail page.
+3. Render the safari detail view
+4. Be able to subscribe and unsubscribe to a safari in the detail view. if sub show a button

+5. Going to get the safari view pulling and listing data from parse.
+6. get the discover view working
-2. Setup route for location/:id
+7. Setup route for location/:id
+8. Get markers linkable
-3. Setup route for capture/:id
+9. Setup route for capture/:id
+10. Distinguish between subscribed and unsubscribed scavengerhunts in dashboard
+11. Add left and top padding to menu.

-10. Install compass and clean up scss for browser prefix
+12. Install compass and clean up scss for browser prefix

+unit testing on user stuff - tasha